 Each floor in this building is designed to give the impression of being a singular, virtually independent structure.
-With every floor in this tower designed differently, and rotated from the floors above and below, made it a challenging detailing project.
+As every floor in this tower designed differently, and rotated from the floors above and below, the design made it a challenging detailing project.
 Its scheme of stacked and shifting volumes meant that no two consecutive floors are the same.
-Because the columns don’t align from level to level, the building was designed with concept of “walking columns.”
+Because the columns don’t align from level to level, the building was designed with concept of ‘walking columns’.
 The building has complex one- or two-story structural walls that transfer loads between floors.

 This project received the following awards: